 - City of Pebble Beach: Fuel reduction on open space lands of DMFF and PBC with principal focus on thinning pine saplings with saplings which sprouted as a result of the 1987 Morse Fire in the Huckleberry Hill area.

 - City of Carmel: Flood control and clearing nonindigenous vegetation from waterways.

 - City of Del Rey Oaks: Clean and chip willows form intersections and waterways.

 - Various Monterey County Projects: Regional Park Laguna Seca Raceway.

 - San Benito County Historical Society

-Gabilan was opened in January 1986.
-The camp’s primary mission is to provide inmate fire crews for fire suppression activities in the Monterey, San Benito, Santa Clara, and Santa Cruz County Areas, although the crews may be dispatched anywhere in the State.
+Gabilan Camp opened January 6, 1986 and is proud of its 35 years of service.
+The camp’s primary mission is to provide incarcerated fire crews for fire suppression activities in the Monterey, San Benito, Santa Clara, and Santa Cruz County Areas, although the crews may be dispatched anywhere in the State.
 In addition to fire suppression, the camp supports a MKU (Mobile Kitchen Unit).
-Inmate fire crews provide a work force for conservation and community service project areas.
-The CAL Fire in-camp projects include; Vehicle maintenance / repair, Small Engine and Fire Hose Repair Shop.
+Incarcerated fire crews provide a work force for conservation and community service project areas.
+The CAL FIRE in-camp projects include; Vehicle maintenance / repair, Small Engine and Fire Hose Repair Shop.